-Version 1
+Version 1 of ellipses

-The following definitions were sufficient for the Breakthrough Management book I co-authored and typeset.
+The following definitions were sufficient for the Break-through Management book (walden-family.com/breakthrough) which I co-authored and typeset.
 I used the Minion typeface for this book.
-The comments in the follow code provide the relevant explanations.
+The comments in the following code provide the relevant explanations.